(NB. This post was originally written in Feb 2016. It has been updated)

 What’s there exactly?

-Miniatur Wunderland, which this year is celebrating its 15th anniversary, is spread over three floors in a huge former warehouse in the docks area of central Hamburg.
-There’s a handy .pdf guide with cutaway views of the floors & track layout.
-It comprises eight zones, with a further four in the pipeline.
+Miniatur Wunderland, which in 2020 will be celebrating its 19th anniversary, is spread over three floors in a huge former warehouse in the docks area of central Hamburg.
+It comprises ten zones, with more in the pipeline.

 Table source: Wikipedia